intel/linux-kernel-overlay/README.md

 	rpmbuild -ba ./iotg-kernel.spec --nodeps --verbose

 This command builds the Linux kernel RPM packages based on the SPECS/iotg-kernel.spec.
-And output the the RPM packages to RPMS directory.
+It clones the base kernel (Specified in iotg-kernel.spec), and apply the OOT Linux kernel patches (in SOURCES/patches) automatically.
+After build successfully, it output the the RPM packages to RPMS directory.

 Normally we prefer you can build it in CentOS environment.
 Pls. follow below steps if you want to do it in Ubuntu.